Sbarro Logo

 Sbarro Logo 1970s

 The place served very tasty dishes for Americans: cheeses, salami, and homemade sausages, as well as special pizza slices, which could be rolled up and eaten as a sandwich.
 Everything was prepared according to homemade recipes and attracted customers.
-Those who wanted to eat out deliberately looked for eateries with an Italian menu.
+Those who wanted to eat out deliberately sought eateries with Italian menus.

-To make sure customers were not confused and went to their destination, the logo emphasized Italy, using the country’s flag in the image.
+To ensure customers were not confused and reached their destination, the logo emphasized Italy by using the country’s flag in the image.
 It is placed on a rectangle with rounded corners, demonstrating loyalty and adjustment of Italian recipes to the preferences of American residents.

-The large italicized inscription in the center was well remembered and showed the desire for development.
+The large, italicized inscription in the center was well remembered and reflected a desire for development.

 Overall, the logo epitomized the following: